Pauleen2020/AI-CW-Part-1/README.md

 -- NN --
 We have chosen to represent the input and output layer to be 24x1. so one set of 24 inputs is one spider frame. the NN will predict the next frame.
-We can iterate this to get our 300 frames in a gait.
+We can iterate this to get our 300 frames in a gait, therefore our gradient descent method will be stochastic.
 The other way that could learn and solve the spider problem is by taking every possible value in the gait 300x24, and the NN could learn based on the context of the whole gait.
 But we realised this would not be feasible due to the hardware requirements necessary, as this would require 7200 inputs and outputs.
 This approach may also be more RAM intensive due to the quantity of numbers being processed at one time.
+Because of this, we have selected for 24 frames to be the input and 24 frames to be the output, as the NN is directly predicting a frame of the gait.
+48 hidden layers are used to prevent overfitting while having enough space to capture any unlinear dependencies.

 To train the NN, we take an 'ideal' gait, and take the first frame, pass this into the NN, then train based on the differences to the output and the input + 1, we then take the second frame (2:24) and train based on differences between the output and input(3:24)